coreboot/coreboot/Documentation/mainboard/lenovo/vboot.md

 By default a single instance of coreboot is present in the firmware flash, no verification is done and the flash is not write-protected, so as to allow firmware updates from the OS.
-The verified boot mechanism also called [VBOOT] allows secure firmware updates using an A/B partitioning scheme once enabled.
+The verified boot mechanism also called [vboot] allows secure firmware updates using an A/B partitioning scheme once enabled.

-## Enabling VBOOT
+## Enabling vboot
-You can enable [VBOOT] in Kconfig's *Security* section.
+You can enable [vboot] in Kconfig's *Security* section.
 Besides a verified boot you can also enable a measured boot by setting `CONFIG_VBOOT_MEASURED_BOOT`.
 Both options need a working TPM, which is present on all recent Lenovo devices.

 ## Updating and recovery
 As the A/B partition is writeable you can still update them from the OS.
-By using the [VBOOT] mechanism you store a copy of coreboot in the `RO` partition that acts as failsafe in case the regular firmware update, that goes to the `A` or `B` partition fails.
+By using the [vboot] mechanism you store a copy of coreboot in the `RO` partition that acts as failsafe in case the regular firmware update, that goes to the `A` or `B` partition fails.